rwc-music/rwc-annotations/README.md

 # RWC 2.0 Annotations

 RWC 2.0 is a re-release of the original RWC dataset under a Creative Commons license (Goto et al., 2002).
-This repository collects curated annotations for RWC 2.0 that satisfy the following requirements:
+This repository collects curated annotations for RWC 2.0!

-- Annotation filenames are consistent with the released audio files (e.g., matching base names).
-- Annotation formats are simple, easy to parse, and well documented — units are explicit (for example, beat times given in seconds).
-- Each annotation type includes a README describing the format: column meanings, units, example files, and any conversion notes.

 Contributions are welcome.
 To propose fixes or additions, please open an issue describing the change or submit a pull request with your proposed updates.